erenzq/AgentX-AgentBeats/README.md

+Our project was developed for the AgentX-AgentBeats Competition organized by Berkeley Responsible Decentralized Intelligence, where more than 1,500 teams participated worldwide.
+The framework evaluates LLM-driven agents on API code generation tasks, including API discovery, endpoint selection, RAG integration and executable Python code generation across benchmarks such as SOCBench-D and RestBench.
+Our team were a finalist in the Coding Agent Track, placing in the Top 10 overall.

 ## Overview

 The framework evaluates the performance of LLM-driven agents in API code generation tasks.
 It is designed to test how well agents can: